FORZA1 STUDENT-ATHLETE RECRUITING

 1. Set up a gmail account to use for recruiting purposes.
 Something like: firstname.lastname@example.org

-2. Using your gmail account set up a YouTube account so you can post your own game footage for colleges to review
+2. Using your gmail account set up a YouTube account so you can post your own game footage for colleges to review.
+Upload these videos to your SportsRecruit profile.

 4. If you are a junior or senior, register with the NCAA Clearing House and recieve your NCAA Eligibility number so you can ensure that you are on track academically for admittance into NCAA member Universities.
 To "officially visit" a college campus as a recruit you will need to be cleared with the NCAA prior to arrival.
-College Bound /student Athlete Guide
+College Bound /student Athlete Guide.
+This is also the site for athletes to send transcrips to schools when asked by college coaches.

 5. Speak with your guidance counselor at school to asses your academic standing, class schedule and overall GPA.
 This information will help you understand what collegiate opportunities are available to you academically.